by M.E.

 The first brand of glucosamine sulfate I tried for early arthritis symptoms cleared them up after just a few weeks.
 It was a “house” brand at a local drugstore chain.
 Let’s call it Brand A. After a year or two I noticed that the store’s house supplements had all new labels.
 A nice new look.
 But a month or so later my arthritis signs were mysteriously returning.

 Some phone calls determined that the chain had switched suppliers, but the old manufacturer also supplied another chain in my area.
-After a few weeks back on Brand A I was back in shape.
+I was soon back on the original formulation and within weeks I was back in shape.

 When this retailer dropped its house brand, they recommended a national brand which worked just as well.
 (I had no idea how lucky that was.)
 Let’s call it Brand B. Then more good luck – we moved away but now internet retailing had arrived and Brand B was readily available online.